kontent-ai/delivery-sdk-net/docs/caching-guide.md

 - Can be managed independently

 **Note:** The SDK stores raw JSON payloads in distributed caches and rehydrates on read.
 This avoids circular reference serialization issues and keeps payloads portable across instances.

+Distributed invalidation follows an eventual consistency model:
+- dependency indexes are updated with a read-modify-write pattern
+- concurrent writes can temporarily leave some entries reachable until TTL expires
+- webhook invalidation should be treated as near-immediate, not globally atomic, across all instances

 **Cons:**
 - Network latency (still faster than API calls)